Lots of wins, more laughs: Wichita basketball coaching legend Dale Faber to retire

 ‘It’s Elvis time’: Faber’s humor also legendary

 Perhaps the only thing Faber knew how to do better than win basketball games was to make people laugh.
-He has a one-liner for almost every occasion and his quick wit sometimes catches those off-guard who aren’t familiar with his sense of humor.
+He has a one-liner for almost every occasion and his quick wit sometimes catches those who aren’t familiar with his sense of humor off guard.
 Make an excuse around him and Faber will tell you, “I don’t want to hear about the labor pains, I just want to see the baby.”

-That was his unique way of communicating with those around him, a style that Chris Davis, the current coach of the Campus boys who spent time under Faber as a Carroll assistant, said made him so likeable to his players.
+That was his unique way of communicating, a style that Chris Davis, the current coach of the Campus boys who spent time under Faber as a Carroll assistant, said made him so likeable.

 “If you look back at some of the quotes he had after City League games, you would just crack up over some of the things he used to say,” Davis said.
 “I still use some of his one-liners with our kids at Campus.
 I remember we were in a huddle during the timeout late in a game and he goes, ‘It’s Elvis time.
 He ain’t coming back and neither are they.’